chaosandcarbs/hydra/index.md

 # hydra
-A simple, python-based password manager using kivy.
+A simple, cross-platform password manager using python+kivy.
 Portable for desktop and android.

-Create, read, and edit password files, and store them in an AES-encrypted container on disk.
+Hydra can create, read, and edit password files, and store them in an AES-encrypted container on disk.
+There's currently no cloud integration; I simply use Google Drive (or whatever app you like) to manage the password file(s) and push/pull with my desktop/laptops/phones, since Drive is locked down to your Google account and the files are AES encrypted in addition.

+Considering automating this feature, but I find that after the initial creation and adding all my common sites, I really don't update the password files all that often.

 ## Warnings
 If you forget the password to decrypt a file, it is non-recoverable by design.